George Floyd latest: Washington DC protesters arrive for 'largest' rally | DW | 06.06.2020

 Hundreds of demonstrators who marched past the George Washington University Hospital chanted "Hands up, Don't shoot!"
 "We March for hope, not for hate," and "I can't breathe!"

-"Our anger is not just about police brutality," tweeted DW correspondent Alexander van Nahmen, citing Roger Campbell II – one of the speakers addressing protesters at the Lincoln memorial.
+"Our anger is not just about police brutality," tweeted DW correspondent Alexander von Nahmen, citing Roger Campbell II – one of the speakers addressing protesters at the Lincoln memorial.

 Similar demonstrations took place across the world on Saturday, with huge turnouts in Berlin, London.